-Culinary SayN : Egg cookery is the eye into the soul of the cook
+Culinary SayN : Egg cookery offers the eye into the skill of the cook

 Before you begin you need to get everything in order.

 French culinary calls this Mise en place.
 Meaning, “In Place”.
 It is your prep work.

 The first thing you’ll need to do is crack some eggs.

 Always crack eggs on a flat surface.
 When you crack them on a flat surface you create a perfect indention that lends itself to being opened like a book.
 Which makes for an easy opening.